JuliaControl/ControlSystems.jl/docs/src/examples/example.md

 ![](../../plots/pidgofnyquistplot2.svg)

 ## Advanced pole-zero placement
 This example illustrates how we can perform advanced pole-zero placement.
-The task is to make the process a bit faster and damp the poorly damped poles.
+The task is to make the process ``P`` a bit faster and damp the poorly damped poles.

 Define the process